nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Notes on adding tags:**
 * If you would like to tag a user with a tag that has not been categorised yet using the `create` command, you can specify the category that you would like it to be categorised to in the `add` command. e.g. `...t/role swe`
-* If you are using a tag that has not been categorised yet and you did not specify its category in the `add` command, the tag would still be saved but it would be "uncategorised" by default.
+* If you are using a tag that has not been categorised yet, and you did not specify its category in the `add` command, the tag would still be saved, but it would be "uncategorized" by default.
 * If you have multiple tags in different categories with the same name, you must specify the category when you want to add one of these tags to the applicant you are adding.